Commission Structures: How to Build a Sales Commission Plan That Drives Revenue

 Overall, the jigsaw commission structure aims to inspire sales professionals by establishing transparent, step-by-step targets that result in higher earnings as they advance, ultimately aligning their actions with business goals and boosting performance.

-Capped Plan
+Capped Commission

 Capped commission refers to a commission structure in which there is a maximum limit, or "cap," on the amount of commission a sales representative can earn.
 Once the sales rep reaches this predefined limit, they can no longer earn additional commissions for that period, regardless of how much more they sell.